 The components used in the Dome of Visions can be taken apart and rebuilt.
-Together they form a climate shell that is watertight and has good insulating properties – perfect for the seasonal variations we have here in Stockholm.
+Together they form a climate shell that is watertight and has good insulating properties – perfect for the seasonal variations we have here in Sweden.

 Architect Kristoffer Tejlgaard has adapted the façade to take into account the burden on the building from snow during the winter months.
 The warm summer climate presents other challenges.
 Essential fresh air is provided via ceiling vents, which are conveniently maneuvered by using small motors.
-When the time comes to dismantle the Dome of Visions for good, then the building can be recycled.
+When the time comes to dismantle the Dome of Visions for good, most of the building can be recycled.